SandeepDalalCSE/Angular-8-Interview-Questions/README.md

 15. ### How to use bootstrap with angular?

 * Open terminal, navigate to project folder.
-* Execute npm command: ` npm install - - save bootstrap `
+* Execute npm command: ` npm install --save bootstrap `
 * Now verify if node_modules folder contain third party package bootstrap that we have installed.
 * In ` angular.json ` you can see **_styles_** array.